 A person with a poor appetite or no appetite may eat much less than normal or may not eat at all.
-A poor appetite can be caused by a changed sense of taste or smell, feeling full, tumor growth, dehydration (see the section called “ Fluids (lack of) and dehydration”), or the side effects of treatment.
+A poor appetite can be caused by a changed sense of taste or smell, feeling full, tumor growth, dehydration, or the side effects of treatment.
 A poor appetite can be made worse by many things, such as trouble swallowing, depression, pain, nausea, or vomiting.
 (More information on these causes is given in the related sections.)
 A poor appetite is most often a short-term problem.

 What to look for

 - Talk with your cancer team about what may be causing your poor appetite.